 FAQ

-The New Jersey Board of Public Utilities (BPU) has created the Universal Service Fund (USF) program to help make electric and natural gas bills more affordable for lowincome families.
-The New Jersey Department of Community Affairs (DCA) administers the USF program.
+The New Jersey Board of Public Utilities (BPU) has created the Universal Service Fund (USF) program to help make electric and natural gas bills more affordable by providing a monthly credit on qualifying residential utility bills.
+The New Jersey Department of Community Affairs (DCA) administers the USF program for the BPU.
+USF shares its application with DCA’s Low Income Home Energy Assistance Program (LIHEAP) so customers can apply for both programs at the same time.
+USF and LIHEAP have the same income limits.

 To be eligible for USF you must meet two qualifications:

-- Your total gross annual household income must be less than or equal to 175% of the
+- Your total gross annual household income must be less than or equal to 60% of the State Median Income (view here); and

-Federal Poverty Level (FPL) (see below); and - You must also spend more than 3% of your income for electric service or more than 3% of your income for natural gas service.
-If you heat your home with electricity, you must spend more than 6% of your income on electricity.
+- You must also spend more than 2% of your income for electric service or more than 2% of your income for natural gas service.
+If you heat your home with electricity, you must spend more than 4% of your income on electricity.

 Please Note: Municipal utilities and the services they provide are not covered by USF.